Today’s world is growing in diversity and many more of us are getting the wonderful opportunity to meet our counterparts from abroad.

 - Study maps or globes.
 Learning about their location in the world can make things seem more familiar and therefor less scary.
 They might even think ‘Oh, I remember them.
 We pinned their country on the map a few months ago.’

 - Crafts can be another fun activity for kids.
 There really is a lot of things you could make.
-Pottery, dream-catchers, clothing, beaded jewelry, or masks are great examples.
+Pottery, dream-catchers, clothing, beaded jewelry, or masks are a few great examples.